ReGO: Reference-Guided Outpainting for Scenery Image: Experiment

-Besides providing the sketches to harvest the desired outpainting, another possible scenario is that the users may refuse to drawn any guiding sketches and only attempt to obtain the random results.
+\textbf{Random Outpainting.} Besides providing the sketches to harvest the desired outpainting, another possible scenario is that the users may refuse to drawn any guiding sketches and only attempt to obtain the random results.
 How would our system perform if no guiding sketches are fed?
 To validate the effectiveness of our method under such a scenario, we conduct experiments to predict random results and report the performance on both datasets.
 Since the NSIO~\cite{yangzx} and BDIE~\cite{bds} are originally designed for random outpainting, we follow the same pipelines as their original papers~\cite{yangzx,bds} to train the networks.
-For sketch-guided outpainting systems, we directly set the right half sketch as zeros to conduct random outpainting.
+As for the inpainting methods, CoModGAN~\cite{comodgan}, and LaMa~\cite{lama}, we directly mask the right half of the image for training.
+For sketch-guided systems, we simply set the right half sketch as zeros to conduct random outpainting.

 The results are also reported in Table~\ref{main_perform}, we can observe that abandoning the original guiding sketches significantly damnify the performance of the sketch-guided outpainting systems.
 For example, the $\text{ReGO}_\text{SGIO}$ with guiding sketches could reach 10.104 FID on NS6K, while its FID w/o the guiding sketches deteriorates to 15.396, this is because the systems are trained with the original sketches.
 The performance of SGIO with our ReGO module is comparable with its original method SGIO~\cite{wang}.
-For the random prediction methods, $\text{ReGO}_\text{NSIO}$ performs slightly worse than the NSIO~\cite{yangzx}, while $\text{ReGO}_\text{BDIE}$ is more outstanding comparing to the BDIE~\cite{bds} and achieve the new state-of-the-art performance on random outpainting.
+For the random prediction methods, $\text{ReGO}_\text{NSIO}$ performs slightly worse than the NSIO~\cite{yangzx}, while $\text{ReGO}_\text{BDIE}$ is more outstanding comparing to the STOA outpainting (BDIE~\cite{bds}) and inpainting methods (LaMa~\cite{lama}).
 From Table~\ref{main_perform}, we can see that even though no guiding sketches are provided, the methods with our ReGO module could also produce comparable results with the original methods.
-With the designed ACS module, we can develop a unified framework that could simultaneously deal with the random prediction and the sketch-guided outpainting. what's more, the BDIE with ReGO module could achieve the state-of-the-art performance on both tasks.
+With the designed ACS module, we can develop an unified framework that could simultaneously deal with the random prediction and the sketch-guided outpainting. what's more, the BDIE with ReGO module could achieve the SOTA performance on both tasks.